 Typical bear infested bushes along Bubbs Creek Trail

 As for for the bears, I did see one really close by, eating berries on the Bubbs Creek Trail.
-And I saw very fresh traces of them on the Elizabeth Pass Trail.
+And I saw very fresh traces of bears on the Elizabeth Pass Trail.
 I also met hikers who told me about another hiker being bluff charged by a mother bear with a cub that crossed the hikers path, just a mile ahead of me (on Bubbs Creek).
 And I met a couple that warned me about a bear track in the sandy trail in Kern Canyon (I couldn’t find it).
 Probably everyone who has hiked in the High Sierra returns home with stories like this.

-On the other hand, whilee I was cautious about not cooking next to my tent and placing my bear canister at a safe distance from camp, most American hikers I met, did not really seem to be bothered by the bears.
+On the other hand, while I was cautious about not cooking next to my tent and placing my bear canister at a safe distance from camp, most American hikers I met did not really seem to be bothered by the bears.
 ‘If a bear comes to our tents, we’ll just chase ’em away you and I’ a fellow camper on Tyndall Creek casually remarked.
 And I must say, although I was really startled when I saw my bear on Bubbs Creek, the bear didn’t pay any attention to me, did not move or make sound, did not even look in my direction.

 5. Do not plan too detailed